Action and plenty of twists

-I love this author’s writing style (previously I’ve read, and given 5*s to, Old Friends and New Enemies).
+I love Owen Mullen’s writing style.
 His characters are completely alive, there is a subtle humour, and the reader is always “right there” in the midst of the action.
 However in this book I felt there were too many other sub-plots distracting from the hunt for Mark’s daughter – which had plenty of brilliant threads of its own.
 I appreciate that this is very true to life, but I found myself impatient to get back to what I saw as the main story.
 By the end the book everything tied together very well, with some clever twists.

 A great read from this exciting author, and a chance to get to know PI Charlie Cameron who features in more of this author’s thrillers.

 This is a Boldwood Books revised and re-edited version of the previous edition.